dougzilla32/AsyncCancellation/README.md

     public func cancellables<T: Cancellable>() -> [T]

     /// Create a subscope.
 The subscope can be cancelled separately
     /// from the parent scope.
-Cancelling the parent scope also cancels
+If the parent scope times out or is
+    /// cancelled, all of it's  subscopes will be cancelled as well.
-    /// all of it's subscopes.
-The 'timeout' parameter specifies a
+    /// The 'timeout' parameter specifies a timeout in seconds for
+    /// the cancellation subscope, to cover the case where a shorter
-    /// timeout in seconds for the cancellation subscope. public func makeSubscope(timeout: TimeInterval = 0.0) -> CancelScope
+    /// timeout than the parent scope is desired. public func makeSubscope(timeout: TimeInterval = 0.0) -> CancelScope
 }